renlulu/eigenda-disperse-blob/README.md

 	DisperseBlobAuthenticated(ctx context.Context, opts ...grpc.CallOption) (Disperser_DisperseBlobAuthenticatedClient, error)
 ```

 It is basically using a simple two steps protocol to identify the sender address, thus EigenDA can track users' TPS and throughput more easily, as well as bandwidth payments.
-This repo mainly mostly for
+This repo mainly for
 showing how the authentication process works, or anyone want get rid of the tedious code can use the function straightaway, although it is quite SIMPLE.